raman-chumber/chickencoop-wiki/Lab 7: Real Time Clock with Raspberry Pi.md

         * Add the following to the to the end of this file

                 i2c-bcm2708

                 i2c-dev

                 rtc-ds1307

 * Test the bus

-Check your I2C bus with, sudo i2cdetect -y 1
+Check your I2C bus with

+             sudo i2cdetect -y 1

 After following all the steps, I got the Following output

 ![Screenshot 2018-04-30 12.28.43.png](https://bitbucket.org/repo/BgdaKR7/images/148155558-Screenshot%202018-04-30%2012.28.43.png)

-Set date and time
+##Set date and time

 When connected to the Internet, the pi automatically gets the date and time from time servers.
 These are quite accurate.
 With the command hwclock -s in rc.local, we have set the pi to override this time to match the RTC.
 This is fine once we have the correct time on the RTC.
 So let's set it to the correct time.

-             sudo nptd -g -q - set the pi's system time to Internet time date - check the system time
+             sudo nptd -g -q  (set the pi's system time to Internet time)

+             date   (check the system time)

-             sudo hwclock -r - check the date and time of the RTC sudo hwclock -w - write the system time to the RTC sudo hwclock -s - set the system time from the RTC
+             sudo hwclock -r  (check the date and time of the RTC)

+             sudo hwclock -w  (write the system time to the RTC)

+             sudo hwclock -s  (set the system time from the RTC)

 Running all these commands in terminal I got the following output.